hubotio/hubot/docs/deploying/unix.md

 For handling hubot dying, and restarting it automatically, you can imagine running `bin/hubot` in a [bash while loop](http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO-7.html#ss7.3).
 But really, you probably want some process monitoring using tools like [monit](http://mmonit.com/monit/), [god](http://godrb.com/), [bluepill](https://github.com/arya/bluepill), [upstart](http://upstart.ubuntu.com/).

-For starting at boot, you can create an init script for appropriate your unix distribution, or if you are using one the process monitoring tools above, make sure it boots at startup.
+For starting at boot, you can create an init script for appropriate your UNIX distribution, or if you are using one the process monitoring tools above, make sure it boots at startup.

 ## Recommendations